Ned's Newt: Broadcast and home media

-The series aired on Teletoon from its launch day to January 11, 2000, with reruns until the early 2000s.
+The series aired on Teletoon from its launch day to December 31, 1999, with reruns until the early 2000s.
 In the United States, the series aired on Fox Kids starting on February 7, 1998, on Saturday mornings, but later changed to weekday mornings on October 6, 1998, to December 31, 1998.
 However, only the first season aired on Fox Kids in the U.S., while the series was never rebroadcast for many years.
-Reruns of episodes dubbed in Spanish languages were also broadcast on the Cartoon Network Latin America channel from 2000 until 2004.
+In Germany, the series debuted on free-to-air network Super RTL in September 1999.

-The series also aired on the now-defunct Qubo (with seasons 2–3) from March 28, 2016, to July 27, 2018, and again starting from March 30 to July 24, 2020, Cartoon Network Australia and New Zealand, Jetix, Disney Channel United Kingdom and Ireland and Southeast Asia, boyzChannel, UniMás, Toonturama, The Pet Network, Télétoon, The Comedy Channel, SABC 2, ProSieben Maxx, RTÉ2, Arutz HaYeladim, and Telemundo Kids.
+The series also aired on the now-defunct Qubo (with seasons 2–3) from March 28, 2016, to July 27, 2018, and again starting from March 30 to July 24, 2020.
+It also aired on Cartoon Network in Australia, Jetix, Disney Channel in the United Kingdom and Southeast Asia, boyzChannel, UniMás, Toonturama, Telemundo Kids, and Cartoon Network Latin America (from 2000 to 2004).
 Teletoon Retro aired reruns of all 39 half-hour episodes from September 5, 2011, until it was pulled off the air in early 2012.
+The series aired on KidsCo in select markets.

 Three VHS tapes, entitled "Home Alone with Newt", "Jurassic Joyride" and "Saturday Night Fervor" were released in the United States by Paramount Home Entertainment on March 23, 1999.
 Each VHS tape had two pairs of episodes.
 The videos were duplicated in EP/SLP mode.
 In Canada, the series was also released on VHS by Telegenic Entertainment.

 As of 2023, the series is currently streaming on Tubi and Pluto TV.
-It is also still aired on Publik Khatulistiwa TV (PKTV), a local TV channel at Bontang, East Kalimantan, Indonesia, as part of the 4U Cartoon programming block.
+It is also still aired on Publik Khatulistiwa TV (PKTV), a local TV channel in Bontang, East Kalimantan, Indonesia, as part of the 4U Cartoon programming block.